joskid/fotochest/README.md

 * Installer
 * Ability to rotate images
+* Cropping Images
+* Stability Increase
+* Upgrade to Latest CI Platform
+* Some type of Themeing
 * Updates to the Admin Controller to seperate Admin Content.
 * Rewrite the admin controller.
 * Add Comments